Using the API for algorithms

 # retrieve the algorithm, providing a slug

-algorithm_4 = client.algorithms.detail(slug="pulmonary-lobe-segmentation-for-covid-19-ct-scans")
+algorithm_4 = client.algorithms.detail(

 This time, we will use images from an existing archive to pass to the algorithm as inputs.

-#name of the archive
+# title of the archive

-archive_name = "coronacases.org"
+archive_title = "coronacases.org"

-#save path on your machine
+# save path on your machine

 output_archive_dir = 'output_scans'